pdfernhout/Twirlip15/README.md

 WARNING: In general, you do not want to make your Twirlip15 server available to the public!
 Please consult appropriate guides on how to restrict access to servers on your network.

-WARNING: Twirlip15 is currently pre-alpha software and is only appropriate for us by advanced users who know about computer networking and software development.
+WARNING: Twirlip15 is currently pre-alpha software and is only appropriate for use by advanced users who know about computer networking and software development.

 You must have a recent version of Node.js (version >= 10) installed to use this software.